teddyliangfh/searchApp/README.md

 # A search application:

 ## How to install:
-* run npm install to intall the dependencies
+* run npm install to install the dependencies

 * How to run the application:
 * open commandline, type node searchApp.js